-Triton references the 2021 Reserve Capacity Calculations for Fergus and Elora which states the Fergus WWTP has an average day capacity of 8,000 m/day.
-Considering the current average day flow to the WWTP, the remaining available capacity is 1,566 m/day.
+Triton references the 2021 Reserve Capacity Calculations for Fergus and Elora that state the Fergus WWTP has an average daily flow capacity of 8,000 m/day.
+Considering the current average daily flow to the WWTP, the remaining available capacity is 1,566 m/day.

 Therefore, the existing WWTP does not have sufficient capacity to treat the projected additional wastewater flow from the Study Area.
-A facility expansion to increase the capacity by an additional $2,491 \, \text{m}^3/\text{day}$ (i.e., total capacity of $10,491 \, \text{m}^3/\text{day}$ ) will be required to accommodate development in the Study Area.
+A facility expansion to increase the capacity by an additional 2,491 m/day (i.e., total capacity of 10,491 m/day) will be required to accommodate development in the Study Area.